-5.3.1 The Wylfa Newydd DCO Project incorporates a Park and Ride facility located immediately adjacent to the A55 but close to the A5025 at Valley.
-The proposed site is at Dalar Hir at A55 Junction 4.

-5.3.2 The purpose of the Park and Ride facility is to serve construction workers, providing for the transfer of construction workers to shuttle buses, reducing the number of private vehicle movements to and from the WNDA.

-5.3.3 RequirementsSpecific controls relating to the Park and Ride facility are set out in the Park and Ride sub-CoCP [REP2-035].

-Horizon shuttle buses

-5.3.4 Free shuttle bus services for construction workers parked at the Park and Ride to the siteWNDA will reduce potential effects from emissions due to road traffic.

-5.3.5 Horizon will provide a dedicated shuttle bus service for construction workers living in areas such as Holyhead, Bangor, Caernarfon, Amlwch, Cemaes and Benllech as needed, to reduce the number of private vehicle movements to the Park and Ride or the WNDA.
-Use of bus stops and locations will be agreed in advance with the IACC and Gwynedd County Council.
+- 5.3.1 The Wylfa Newydd DCO Project incorporates a Park and Ride located immediately adjacent to the A55 but close to the A5025 at Valley.
+The site is at Dalar Hir at A55 Junction 4. - 5.3.2 The purpose of the Park and Ride is to serve construction workers, providing for the transfer of construction workers to shuttle buses, reducing the number of private vehicle movements to and from the WNDA. - 5.3.3 Specific controls relating to the Park and Ride are set out in the Park and Ride sub-CoCP. - 5.3.4 Free shuttle bus services for construction workers parked at the Park and Ride to the WNDA will reduce potential effects from emissions due to road traffic. - 5.3.5 Horizon will provide a dedicated free shuttle bus service for construction workers living in areas such as Holyhead, Bangor, Caernarfon, Amlwch, Cemaes and Benllech as needed, to reduce the number of private vehicle movements to the Park and Ride or the WNDA.
+Use of bus stops and locations will be agreed in advance with the IACC and Gwynedd County Council. - 5.3.6 All buses procured for the Wylfa Newydd DCO Project will meet a minimum standard for emissions (Euro IV diesel engines or equivalent), and the environmental element of the quality assessment undertaken as part of the procurement assessment will give greater weight to suppliers who can better this emission standard.

-5.3.6 Horizon is confident that its Draft DCO application contains all of the necessary parking (at the WNDA and at the Park and Ride facility) to meet the requirements of the Wylfa Newydd DCO Project and manage traffic and transport impacts.
-However, Horizon will consider the use of the proposed Park and Share facilities (including as stops on the shuttle bus network, where demand exists) at Four Crosses, Gaerwen, Bangor and Caernarfon, on the basis that these Park and Share facilities are delivered by others, as a complementary component of the transport strategy for the Wylfa Newydd DCO Project.

-5.3.75.3.6 All buses procured for the Wylfa Newydd DCO Project will meet a minimum standard for emissions (Euro IV diesel engines or equivalent), and the environmental element of the quality assessment undertaken as part of the procurement assessment will give greater weight to suppliers who can better this emission standard.